This page contains some affiliate links. Please review my disclosure policy.

 Lately I’ve been sharing a lot of kid-friendly recipes since I’ve got my own little picky eater under my roof.
 My once “will eat anything to matter the taste, color or texture” baby won’t touch a vegetable with a 10 foot pole.

 Pasta on the other hand?
 Can’t get enough!
 Can you really blame her?
 So to ensure she’s getting proper nutrition I developed the perfect hidden veggies pasta sauce to sneak in an extra dose of veggies into her diet.
+I’m now going through the same experience with my second kiddo and he’s exactly the same!
+Hidden veggie sauce to the rescue!

 This recipe is the perfect mix of veggies and flavor but tastes just like tomato sauce!
 It can also be frozen into individual servings and stored in the freezer.
 Here’s how to make it: